We welcome motivated groups of 10-12 volunteers to help us protect and restore the Colorado Plateau. Learn more about these projects ›

 Volunteering with the Grand Canyon Trust is more than a week of fun conservation work.
 It’s an opportunity to engage directly in issues like climate change and energy development and learn how our individual choices have the collective power to create change not just on the plateau, but also in our own communities.

 While we are here to provide your group with an unforgettable volunteer experience, we also want to partner with groups that will share what they learned with others!
-We host groups who will dive into the issues and explore a particular project beyond just the physical nature of the work.
+We host groups who dive into the issues and explore a particular project beyond the physical nature of the work.
 We will provide pre-trip readings and develop an itinerary that includes time for discussion and reflection.

 After you return to your hometown we are asking that your group share the experience in the form of a post-trip project to one or more audiences in your community.
 This could be a blog post, hosting a film screening, or giving a presentation.
 See the Tools for Change for examples of what others are doing.

 Read the answers to Frequently Asked Questions ›